koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

     React components are basically just idempotent functions.
     You can think just like a server-rendered app.
     You can think as data driven way and treat the state as single source of the truth.

+Do you create an entire view each updates...?
+Do you have to keep track of the scroll position and focus management and so on?

 -->

 # Benefits